 5. Dhaulagiri I

 Dhaulagiri I, the seventh tallest mountain in the world located in the Nepalese Himalayas, presents a formidable challenge for climbers.
 With its peak standing at an elevation of 26,795 feet (8,167 meters) above sea level, just below Manaslu, Dhaulagiri I offers similar difficulties as other mountains in the region but with an increased presence of treacherous icefalls.
-The weather is harsh, with temperatures dropping to -22°F (-30°C) and winds reaching up to 62 mph (100 km/h), while avalanches and heavy snowfall pose additional hazards.
-Despite the remote location making it challenging to access resources and assistance, the allure of Dhaulagiri I lies in its stunning panoramic views of surrounding mountain ranges and majestic ice faces.
-The mountain has seen 82 reported fatalities, primarily due to avalanches.Â
+The climate in this region is severe, with temperatures plummeting to as low as -22°F (-30°C) and winds gusting at speeds of up to 62 mph (100 km/h).
+Furthermore, avalanches and heavy snowfall present added dangers.
+Even though its remote location makes accessing resources and help difficult, Dhaulagiri I’s appeal lies in its breathtaking panoramic views of the neighboring mountain ranges and majestic ice formations.
+Over the years, this mountain has witnessed 82 documented fatalities, with avalanches being the primary cause.

 6. Annapurna I

-Annapurna I, the tenth-highest mountain in the world located in Nepal's Annapurna mountain range, is renowned for its deadly reputation.
+Annapurna I, the tenth-highest mountain in the world located in Nepal’s Annapurna mountain range, is renowned for its deadly reputation.
 Standing at an elevation of 26,545 feet (8,091 meters) above sea level, it held the highest fatality rate among the eight thousanders from 2012 to 2022.
 However, with improved knowledge of climbing routes and necessary resources, the fatality rate has gradually decreased, though 73 recorded fatalities serve as a reminder of its dangers.
-Avalanches, unpredictable weather, and steep pathways pose significant threats to climbers, with the south face's route standing out as one of the world's most difficult.
-Tragically, a snowstorm in 2014 claimed the lives of 43 individuals, highlighting the importance of caution and preparedness.Â
+Avalanches, unpredictable weather, and steep pathways pose significant threats to climbers, with the south face’s route standing out as one of the world’s most difficult.
+Tragically, a snowstorm in 2014 claimed the lives of 43 individuals, highlighting the importance of caution and preparedness.

 7. Kangchenjunga